jadecobra/python_tdd_exercises/source/truth table 11: negate.rst

        def negate_first(p, q):
            return False
     the terminal updates to show an :doc:`AssertionError` for the third case
-* before we add a condition for it, this looks similar to ``logical_equality`` and ``exclusive_disjunction`` because 2 out of the 4 cases have the same return value.
-We observe that
+* before I add a condition for it, this looks similar to ``logical_equality`` and ``exclusive_disjunction`` because 2 out of the 4 cases have the same return value.
+I observe that

   * if ``p == True`` the result is ``False``
   * if ``p == False`` the result is ``True``

-* add conditions to represent our observation
+* add conditions to represent the observation
   .. code-block:: python

        def negate_first(p, q):